Skip to Content

 • /chat can now start direct messages, private groups, hub channels, and event channels from one creator.

-• Hub -> Chat and Hub -> Admin -> Chat reuse that same creator with the current hub already selected.
+• Hub -> Chat reuses that same creator with the current hub already selected.

 • Put temporary event coordination in Event -> Admin -> Chat instead of filling the hub with one-off event channels.